shinexyt/markdig.wpf/Documents/Math-Demo.md

 2. **Block Math**: Rendered using `BlockUIContainer` with centered `FormulaControl`
 3. **Fallback**: Invalid expressions render as styled text with error indication
 4. **Performance**: Math expressions are rendered on-demand during document processing
+5. **Cross-Framework**: Works identically on .NET Framework 4.6.2 and .NET 8.0